 After seeing the data, I did a few things:

 Here is how I did it.
 First I made a sheet in Excel to track the distances of each club.
 I put room to track 12 good swings with each club.
 I quickly realized that hitting 12 shots per golf club plus warm up in a single session would probably not give me the best results.
 I decided to do two separate sessions of 6 shots with each club.
 If the shot was a huge outlier (say a massive chunk), I excluded it from my data.
 I recorded each reasonable (not perfect) shot in the spreadsheet and repeated the process through two different hitting sessions until I had 12 representative golf shots with each club.
 I also threw in some ½ and ¾ swing shots with my wedges and am super glad I did.
 I now have some great references for those in between yardages where you can really lower your score.
 Then I got nerdy. . .
 I took the golf simulator data from the 12 golf swings and created a table that showed the Long, Average, and Short distance for each golf club.
 The Long was an average of my 3 longest shots, and the Short was the average of my 3 shortest shots on the simulator.
 The average is across all 12.
 So now I know my average, short, and long distance with each club - including ½ and ¾ swings on all my wedges.
+This is where a good bit of my scoring improved.
+With much shorter approach puts, I make more puts and have fewer 3 puts in a round.

 If the flag is in the back of the green, I make sure the “Long” distance with that club won’t get me in trouble.
 If it might, I look at the average distance of the next shorter club and see if the “Short” distance would get me in trouble.
 I am essentially looking at the two clubs to see which has less risk.
 Knowing my full range of tendencies has enabled me to avoid a blowup hole or two every other round or so.
 If the flag is in front, I go up one golf club and check for the same risks.
 If the pin is in the middle, I really just look to see if the short and long would stay on the green so I know if I should go after it, hit more of a stock shot or choke down on the club a tad.
 I hope this helps you find ways to use your golf simulator to improve.
 No it is your turn.
 What do you think?
 How else could I improve this process?
 How do you use your golf simulator to train?